 My work incorporates myriad building blocks into the design of a business as a means of driving a client's objectives and increasing the organization's value—from strategy, tactics, and business practices, to communications, development, and graphic and interactive design.

 I'm fluent in many sandboxes and related audiences, including start-ups, e-commerce, entertainment, sustainability, renewables, food, beverage, philanthropy, politics, and science.

 My background includes leading three e-commerce start-ups, a private equity platform, a turnaround venture that was acquired that sparked the cold-brewed coffee revolution, and an Austin-based pet food company (Nulo.com).
-I'm also co-founder and a partner in a new online platform set to roll out in Q1 2021.
+I'm also co-founder and partner in a new online platform set to roll out in Q1 2022.
 I served as a communications volunteer for President Obama's 2008 campaign in St. Louis and Denver.
-I was also a deputy to the Governor of California in another lifetime.
+I was also a communications deputy to the Governor of California in another lifetime.
 I started my career in the Los Angeles Dodgers' media relations office.

 I've been a long-time, trusted source for subjects, issues, and stories for news organizations such as The New York Times, NPR, National Geographic, MSNBC, NPR's Marketplace, CNN, NBC, AP, The Wall Street Journal, U.S. News, BBC, Houston Chronicle, The Chronicle of Philanthropy, and The Washington Post.